mrkkrp/philosophy-notes/anthony-kenny-1-ancient-philosophy/physics.md

   be forever unreal.
 Truth that lies behind Aristotle's claim is that we can only talk of X moving at time t if t is a moment within a period of time, t' to t'', during which X is in movement.

+## Aristotle on causation and change

+* The four causes: material, formal, efficient, and final.
+When Alfredo cooks a risotto, the material causes of the risotto are the ingredients that go into it, the efficient cause is the chef himself, the recipe is the formal cause, and the satisfaction of the clients of his restaurant is the final cause.
+* We have a case of alteration when the subject of change is perceptible and persists, and merely change its properties… A body, for instance, while remaining the same body, is now healthy and now ill; some bronze may be now circular and now angular, and yet the same bronze.
+But when nothing perceptible persists in its identity as a subject of change, and the thing changes as a whole (when e.g. semen becomes blood, or water changes into air, or air totally into water), such an occurrence is a case of one substance coming to be and another substance ceasing to be… Matter, in the most proper sense of the term, is to be identified with the underlying subject which is receptive of coming-to-be and passing away.
+* ‘By matter I mean what in itself is neither of any kind nor of any size nor describable by any of the categories of being.
+For it is something of which all these things are predicated, and therefore its essence is different from that of all the predicates.
+All the other categories are predicated of substance, but substance of matter.
+Therefore the ultimate subject itself is of itself neither of any kind or any size nor anything else.’
+* Aristotle's ultimate/prime matter is not in and of itself of any kind.
+It is not in and of itself any particular size, because it can grow or shrink; it is not in and of itself water, and it is not in and of itself steam, because it is each of these in turn.
+This does not mean that there is any time at which it is not of any size, or any time in which it is neither water nor steam nor anything else.